silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/01_Linux_Unix.md

 # Installation on Linux, Unix and *nix like Operating Systems

-SilverStripe should be able to be installed on any Linux, Unix or *nix like OS as long as the correct server software is installed and configured (referred to a *nix in this document from herein).
+SilverStripe should be able to be installed on any Linux, Unix or *nix like OS as long as the correct server software is installed and configured (referred to as *nix in this document from herein).
 It is common that web hosting that you may use for your production SilverStripe application will be *nix based, here you may also want to use *nix locally to ensure how you develop locally mimics closely your production environment.

 Is important to ensure you check the [Server Requirements](/getting_started/server_requirements) list before acquiring and installing SilverStripe on your *nix server (locally or otherwise).